gilbarbara/react-joyride/README.md

 ### Only start the tour after all target elements (or at least the first step) are rendered in the page.

-## Tooltip / Step Syntax
+## Step Syntax
-There are a few usable options but you can pass custom parameters.
+There are some usable options but you can pass custom parameters.

 - `title`: The title of the tooltip
 - `text`: The tooltip's body text